 Created by David E. Kelley, ‘The Calling’ is a Peacock crime-drama series that revolves around Avraham “Avi” Avraham (Jeff Wilbusch), a devout Jewish detective attached to the police department in Brooklyn, New York.
 Despite being a young man, he has garnered a significant reputation within the police force for his deductive skills and interrogation techniques, much of which stems from his naturally empathetic personality and his positive relationship with his faith.
 He draws the attention of the relatively greener colleague, Janine Harris (Juliana Canfield), who convinces Captain Kathleen Davies (Karen Robinson) to let her be his partner, even though Avi prefers to work alone.

 The first multi-episode case that Avi and the rest of the team deal with involves a missing teenager.
 As the series progresses, it becomes increasingly clear that something terrible has happened to the boy.
-If the show writers’ willingness to offer an earnest depiction of the grime and danger lurking underneath the sunny side of New York has made you wonder whether ‘The Calling’ is inspired by actual events, this is what you need to know.
+If the show writers’ willingness to offer an earnest depiction of the grime and danger lurking underneath the sunny side of New York has made you wonder whether ‘The Calling’ is inspired by true events, this is what you need to know.

-No, ‘The Calling’ is not based on a true story.
-It is the Tv adaptation of the ‘Avraham Avraham’ or ‘The Calling’ novel series by Israeli author Dror Mishani.
+‘The Calling’ is not based on a true story.
+It is the TV adaptation of the ‘Avraham Avraham’ or ‘The Calling’ novel series by Israeli author Dror Mishani.
 The inaugural season of the show has eight episodes in total.
 Four of them adapt the very first book of Mishani’s series, ‘The Missing File.’
 The last four episodes are based on the second book, ‘A Possibility of Violence.’
 Unlike the show, the books are set in Tel Aviv, Israel, but in both renditions, one thing has remained the same: the main character is deeply religious.

 “I see him as a Method actor, who’s really diving into his cases emotionally and to other people and empathizing with them and trying not to judge them,” Wilbusch told EW about his character.
 “He tries to really be in their shoes.”